Flame: Simplifying Topology Extension in Federated Learning: Evaluation

-\fig{fig:hybridexp} shows the test accuracy over wall-clock time of a job with MNIST dataset~\cite{mnist}.
-Each point in the figure represents a round.
-The results suggest that Hybrid FL converges faster than C-FL, by achieving 2.21$\times$ speedup in reaching 0.985 in accuracy.
-This is due to the efficient aggregation of Hybrid FL without straggler.
-Hybrid FL also consumes less bandwidth (25~MB/round) compared to C-FL (250~MB/round) to upload model updates.
-This experiment demonstrates that \sys allows flexible communication backend configurations and that such flexibility can help design and experiment new FL approaches.
+{\bf Result.} \fig{fig:hybridexp} shows the test accuracy over wall-clock time, where each point represents a round.
+The results suggest that hybrid FL converges faster than C-FL, by achieving 2.21$\times$ and 2.01$\times$ speedup in reaching 0.985 and 0.650 accuracy in MNIST and CIFAR-10 datasets.
+This is primarily because hybrid FL allows non-straggling trainers to efficiently upload cluster-aggregated weights to the global aggregator.
+In contrast, in the case of C-FL, the whole system must wait for the straggler's weight upload to the global aggregator.
+Hybrid FL also consumes less bandwidth compared to C-FL to upload model updates (25~MB vs 250~MB/round for MNIST and 223~MB vs 2230~MB/round for CIFAR-10).
+This experiment shows that \sys allows flexible communication backend configurations and such flexibility can help design and evaluate new FL approaches easily and rapidly.